Shrugs/Chicken-Waffle/README.md

     + either match with themselves
     + or match with other leftover non-teammates
 - store match in database, along with nonce for future

-## Features

-- Pairs teammates together for weekly 1+1 time together where they can hang out and stuff.
-- Can also pair non-teammates, while prioritizing teammates.
-- Gravatar integration
--

 ## Future Features